 The old man commended H for his potential, for his innate artistic brilliance.
 He felt responsible for him — he was but a ship that was imperative to build.

 That night at the ball they were in their double-breasted amerikanas, surrounded with great pieces in the Amorsolo gallery.
 “It feels quite absurd wearing uncomfortable outfits in such scorching climate” H complained.

 But like his fathers before him, who shared the same streams of aspirations but unable to shine on fully, he was willing to submit, basking in its symphonic reception.
 The corners of his lips widened as the smiles beamed.
 By and by the crowd has been able to separate the two, until arthritis got the better of the old man.

-The General Council on Cultural Development had taken interest on the works of the young aspirant.
+The General Council on Cultural Development had taken interest in the works of the young aspirant.
 They consist mostly of middle-aged men, of scholars and intricate critics who busied themselves buzzing on and about, clinking champagne glasses and exchanging small talks here and there to no end.